JumpmanYouKnow/PythonNotes/Analysis of a few models.md

 4. Error term is independent and identically distributed
 5. all independent variables are uncorrelated with the error term

 In brexit referendum data, there are 110 variables, and lots of them are depend on each other, or have influence on others. so obviously the assumptions are not satisfied here.

 ### 2. Decision Tree and random forest
-It
+Decision tree is a model simple to implement and understand,

 ### 3. GradientBoostingRegressor
 ### 4. LASSO